How to Build a Sweetheart Bench

 No time to read now?
 PIN for later..

 I don’t know why I nicknamed this bench a Sweetheart Bench but I did.
 It just stuck in my brain.

 It is similar to the Farmhouse / Victorian Garden Bench I have shared in a prior post.

 The building procedure is the same so just follow the link for the step by step.
-The only difference is the length and the pattern to cut in the apron and on the legs which is linked HERE.
+The only difference is the length and the pattern to cut in the apron and on the legs.

-1 8 foot 1″ x 12″ pine board (a six footer may work but I like to have a bit of wiggle room)
+1 Eight foot 1″ x 12″ pine board (a six-footer may work but I like to have a bit of wiggle room)

 Palm Sander (optional, you can just sand by hand)